chandanhpcic/docs/source/contribute.rst

 ==========
 Contribute
 ==========
-OPNsense is an open source community project that depends on your contributions for its continuing development & success.
+Reticen8 is an open source community project that depends on your contributions for its continuing development & success.

-There are plenty of opportunities to contribute and help OPNsense reach its goal of becoming the most widely used open source security & firewall platform.
+There are plenty of opportunities to contribute and help Reticen8 reach its goal of becoming the most widely used open source security & firewall platform.
 Financial contributions are always welcome and will allow us to develop parts of the system that may otherwise stay untouched.

-The OPNsense core team wants to thank everyone who contributed already.
+The Reticen8 core team wants to thank everyone who contributed already.

 ------------------